gridstack/gridstack.js/README.md

 3. `GridStack.setupDragIn()` now support associating a `GridStackWidget` for each sidepanel that will be used to define what to create on drop!
 4. if no `GridStackWidget` is defined, the helper will now be inserted as is, and NOT original sidepanel item.
 5. support DOM gs- attr as well as gridstacknode JSON (see two.html) alternatives.

+## Migrating to v12

+* column and cell height code has been re-writen to use browser CSS variables, and we no longer need a tons of custom CSS classes! this fixes a long standing issue where people forget to include the right CSS for non 12 columns layouts, and a big speedup in many cases (many columns, or small cellHeight values).

+**Breaking change:**
+* `gridstack-extra.min.css` no longer exist, nor is custom column CSS needed.
+API/options hasn't changed.

 # jQuery Application